JensBorrisholt/EasyConsole/README.md

 ## Credit

-The basic idea behind this library goes to splttingatms and his EasyConsole build in c# (https://github.com/splttingatms/EasyConsole)
+The basic idea behind this library goes to splttingatms and his [EasyConsole] ((https://github.com/splttingatms/EasyConsole)) build in c#
-This project is a delphi remake of his idea.
+This project is a Delphi remake of his idea.

 ## Dependencies